jayurbain/DataScienceIntro/README.md

 The goal of data science is to extract information from a data set and transform it into an understandable structure for further use.

-This course will place an emphasis placed on understanding fundamentals using scripting languages and interactive methods to learn course concepts.
+An emphasis will be placed on understanding the fundamentals using scripting languages and interactive methods to learn course concepts.
 Problems and data sets are selected from a broad range of disciplines of interest to students, faculty, and industry partners.

 Lectures are augmented with hands-on tutorials using Jupyter Notebooks.
-Laboratory assignments will be completed using Python and related data science packages: numpy, pandas, scipy, statsmodels, scikit-learn, and matplotlib.
+Laboratory assignments will be completed using Python and related data science packages: NumPy, Pandas, SciPy, StatsModels, SciKit-Learn, and MatPlotLib.

 2-2-3 (class hours/week, laboratory hours/week, credits)